-Google’s Pixel Watch is finally confirmed.
+After Google’s Pixel Watch was teased at Google I/O 2022, the company will be showing it off in detail at the Made By Google in October.
 This is the first smartwatch from the search engine giant, after Google’s acquisition of FitBit in 2021.
 Here’s an explainer on the Pixel Watch and if it’s worth switching to.

-After so many leaks and waves of copious speculation, Google has finally announced the existence of the Pixel Watch.
+Following so many leaks and waves of copious speculation, Google finally announced the existence of the Pixel Watch.
 The company teased it during its Google I/O 2022 keynote, though you won’t be able to get your hands on it yet.
-The Pixel Watch will launch alongside the rest of the renewed Pixel lineup later this year.
+The Pixel Watch will launch alongside the rest of the renewed Pixel lineup later this year at Made By Google.

 Android fans have been waiting with bated breath for this smartwatch.
 After Google introduced Wear OS 3 at last year’s developer conference, folks had hoped that it meant new Google-led watches were on the horizon.
 But thus far, only Samsung has delivered a worthy smartwatch running a (hybrid) version of Wear OS 3.